 Duttenhaver Conservation Field Study Program

-Since 2008, the Duttenhaver Conservation Field Study Program has sponsored over 87 students and 39 mentors to 9 countries to study wildlife.
-For many, it is their first experience outside the United States, and when these students return from their trips they are truly transformed.
+Since 2008, the Duttenhaver Conservation Field Study Program has sponsored over 87 students and 39 mentors to nine countries to study wildlife.
+For many, it is their first experience outside the United States, and, when these students return from their trips, they are truly transformed.

-In 2008, Linda Duttenhaver made a trip to the Los Angeles Zoo and it changed her life.
+In 2008, Linda Duttenhaver made a trip to the Los Angeles Zoo that changed her life.
 A long-time advocate for environmental conservation and education, Linda asked how she could help.
-With that was born the Duttenhaver Conservation Field Study Program at the Los Angeles Zoo and Botanical Gardens.
+And thus was born the Duttenhaver Conservation Field Study Program at the Los Angeles Zoo and Botanical Gardens.